MicrosoftDocs/nav-content/README.md

 The content is available as markdown files (.md), where each file represents an article in the help.
 You can edit these markdown files, and then convert them to HTML files for application.

+The *live* branch currently contains content that applies to Dynamics NAV 2017.
+We are preparing to support Dynamics NAV 2018 in the *NAV2018* branch.

 If you have any questions, please contact the Dynamics NAV User Assistance (UA) team at nav-olh@microsoft.com.

 ## Getting Started